Homlet/forecast/README.md

 e.g.: `python forecast.py --coord 51.511407, -0.116043`

 If you don't have a coordinate pair, forecast can generate one for you, from an address.
-Simply exectue with --address, followed by the address.
+Simply execute with --address, followed by the address.

 e.g.: `python forecast.py --address Homerton College, Cambridge, CB2 8PH`